JuanFAlvarez/ML_Matlab/KNN/readme.md

 Measuring Performance

 To measure performance, we must use several ranges of k and compute accuracy using test labels and predicted labels.
 This accuracy computation for every k will have 100 iterations in which the data will be randomly split into test and training samples with a ratio of 70:30.
 Afterward the accuracies will be stored in a matrix, the average accuracy will be calculated, and the standard derivation of the computation will also be obtained due to the uncertainty of using a randomized process.
 This will be plotted in order to observe the effect of standard deviation in the average accuracy.

+Tests on a subset of features:

+To perform the tests on the subset features we must use either subsets that had good separability and poor separability.
+We then use two tests with k=1 to determine classification success.
+It required a slight modification on preprocessing due to the use of another set of data.